 - Ultrarelativistic heavy-ion collisions produce a lump of fluid, with an extremely low viscosity/entropy, characteristic of a strongly-coupled plasma. - Quantum fluctuations+flow+viscous damping generate the anisotropies observed in the little bang.
-This is very similar to the mechanism driving CMB anisotropies in big bang cosmology. - Soft physics in heavy-ion collisions is largely understood from first principles.
-Room for progress in understanding of "initial state" and fluctuations.
+This is very similar to the mechanism driving CMB (cosmic microwave background) anisotropies in big bang cosmology. - Soft physics in heavy-ion collisions is largely understood from first principles.
+Room for progress in our understanding of "initial state" and fluctuations.